zemiguel20/AirRaceGame/Documentation/Index.md

 ##### Setting references using methods like GameObject.Find <a name="SettingReferences"></a>

-As recommended in the [*Awake* documentation](https://docs.unity3d.com/2021.1/Documentation/ScriptReference/MonoBehaviour.Awake.html), setting up references between GameObjects using methods such as *Find* should be done in the *Awake* function. <br>
+As recommended in the [*Awake* documentation](https://docs.unity3d.com/2021.1/Documentation/ScriptReference/MonoBehaviour.Awake.html), setting up references between GameObjects using methods such as *Find* should be done in the *Awake* function.
-This is mostly applied when setting a reference to a Manager object.

 ## 2. Player <a name="Player"></a> <a href="#Index" style="font-size:13px">(index)</a>